Large Grizzled Skipper (Pyrgus alveus)

 next page back to list

 The upperside ground colour of the nominate form of alveus is usually a dark grey-brown sometimes with a yellowish flush, with smallish white marks on the upf, especially in the cell, and very weak marks on the uph.
 The unh has no particular distinguishing features, the discal marks in s2 and s3 being quite small, but this is not unique to alveus.
-It is perhaps the most difficult of the French Pyrgus species to identify with any degree of confidence, and I have included some on this page that I am certainly not confident are alveus in order to invite comment.
+It is perhaps the most difficult of the French Pyrgus species to identify with any degree of confidence, and I have included some on this page that I am not at all confident are alveus in order to invite comment.
 It usually seems to be a case of the "balance of probabilities" rather than "beyond reasonable doubt".

 The Lafranchis ID book simply says that the uph marks are dull, which is hardly a unique differentiator.
 The unh ground colour is olive brown.
 Alveus is a relatively large Pyrgus, but only slightly larger than most of its cousins, so identification may be based more on this rather than analysis of the photograph.
 It has a wide altitude range, from 0 to 2100m and flies in June-August.

 The subspecies accretus (also, but now largely historically, called centralhispaniae or centralitaliae) is completely different to the nominate form P. a. alveus in that the upf white marks are very well-defined and the uph marks are strong and well-contrasted.
 The undersides of nominate alveus and accretus appear to be very similar as far as I can ascertain.
 Accretus flies in south-west Europe including, as its alternative names imply, central Spain and Italy.
 There seems to be very little information available of the exact distribution of accretus and its relationship to alveus, particularly in respect of whether it can be considered as a separate species.